phseiff/github-flavored-markdown-to-html/README.md

   images.
 There is also an option to save all images in multiple sizes and let the html viewer/browser pick the one fitting for the viewport size (using the img srcset attribute), thus making gh-md-to-html the only md-to-html converter with builtin srcset support for image load reduction.
+* If two images from equal or different sources are referenced in the given markdown file, and both would be saved in the same resolution et cetera, both are pointed to the same copy in the generated html to minimize loading overhead.

 Whilst using pandoc to convert from markdown to pdf usually yields more beautiful results (pandoc uses LaTeX, after all), gh-md-to-html has its own set of advantages when it comes to quickly converting complex files for a homework